Atlanta Falcons vs. Miami Dolphins NFL Week 7 Odds, Plays and Insights for October 24, 2021

 Dolphins stats and trends

-- Miami has two wins against the spread in six games this year.

-- This year, the Dolphins have two against the spread wins in four games as an underdog of 2.5 points or more.
+- The Dolphins have covered the spread twice this year when underdogs by 2.5 points or more (in four chances).

-- Miami's games this season have eclipsed the over/under in 50% of its opportunities (three times in six games with a set point total).
+- Miami has hit the over in 50% of its opportunities this year (three times in six games with a set point total).

 - The Dolphins have turned the ball over six more times (9 total) than the Falcons have forced a turnover (3) this season.